kvnkho/kevinkho.com/content/blogs/faster_and_cheaper.md

 ![](https://miro.medium.com/v2/resize:fit:1400/1*NzfsKCwBX1Dw2yyv3rIFXA.png)

-Wrapping pandas code in a function

 But just by doing this, we can now bring it to Spark and Dask using the  `transform`  function of Fugue.
 The example below is to bring it to Spark.

 ![](https://miro.medium.com/v2/resize:fit:1400/1*KueCX_uNklfkJ8Itv_rVVw.png)

-Using Fugue transform

 This will return a Spark DataFrame (and can take in both Pandas and Spark input DataFrames).
 To use the  `map_phone_to_city`  function on Pandas, users can simply use the default`engine`.
 The  `schema`  argument is the output schema of the operation, a requirement for distributed computing frameworks.
 Similarly, there is a DaskExecutionEngine for Dask execution.